MattSainsbury-Dale/FRKv2_src/README.md

 ## Results

 The replication script is `run_all.sh`, invoked using `bash run_all.sh`.
-Alternatively, Windows users may use `run_all.bat`. **NB**: the reproducible scripts ask the user if package dependencies should be installed - only do this if using the current github code + local install option above.
+Alternatively, Windows users may use `run_all.bat`. **NB**: the reproducible scripts ask the user if package dependencies should be installed - only do this if using the current GitHub code + local install option above.

 The replication script populates the `results` folder with the figures and tables given in the manuscript: These can then be viewed by opening `results_all.html` in any web browser.
 To quickly establish that the code is working, very-low-dimensional representations of the models can be used: The user is prompted for their choice when running the replication script.
 Note that some of the results will look very different when using these low-dimensional representations (particularly the results for Section 4.1).

 Please note that the replication material for Section 3.3, Table 4, reproduces the results for row FRK v2 only; the results for other rows are taken from Table 3 in Heaton et al. (2019).